lorduzochi/lorduzochi/README.md

-- 👋 Hi, I’m @lorduzochi
+- 👋 Hi, I’m Lord Uzochi
-- 👀 I’m interested in Data Analysis
+- 👀 I’m a Data Analyst
-- 🌱 I’m currently learning Python
+- 🌱 Technical Tools: Microsoft Excel, SQL, Power BI, and Python.
-- 💞️ I’m looking to collaborate on learning and becoming better
+- 💞️ I’m open to collaboration on projects
 - 📫 How to reach me lorduzochi@gmail.com

 <!---